1RahEsa2/Customer-Segmentation-Clustering/README.md

 Know Your Customers, Grow Your Business: A Segmentation Analysis

 # Customer Segmentation & Buying Behavior Analysis
+Know Your Customers, Grow Your Business: A Segmentation Analysis

 ## 📊 Project Overview